CruiseOutlook

 Typical Weather

-Civitavecchia enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
-The best time to visit is from late spring to early fall when temperatures are pleasant, while winter months can be cooler and rainier.
+Civitavecchia enjoys a Mediterranean climate, with hot, dry summers and mild winters.
+The best time to visit is from late spring to early autumn when temperatures are pleasant and outdoor activities abound, while winter can be cooler and rainier.

 What to Pack